See Madrid’s hidden side on a private tour

 Plaza in late afternoon with people sitting at café tables

-I've lived in Madrid my whole life, and this capital city has secrets that tourist maps never capture.
+I'm Nuria and I've lived in Madrid my whole life.
+This capital city has secrets that tourist maps never capture.
 These secrets are in our late nights stretching until dawn, conversations spilling from café terraces, and how every plaza becomes our collective living room.

 Growing up between Salamanca and El Retiro, I learned Madrid rewards patience.
 This great city unfolds over long lunches that become dinners, sunset strolls along Paseo del Prado, and that evening paseo when the whole city pours into the streets.